parkermac/LiveOcean/tracker2/README.txt

 **** Information and directions for the tracker2 code ****

-This code is designed to be a flexible, and heopefully fast, tool for doing particle tracking experiments using saved history files from ROMS.
+This code is designed to be a flexible, and hopefully fast, tool for doing particle tracking experiments using saved history files from ROMS.
 It assumes that you save fields hourly, and that the file structure follows LiveOcean standards (hours 0-24, numbered 00[01-25]) in a single folder named by date, e.g. f2019.12.18.
 Along the way it often relies on some of the LiveOcean code machinery, such as LiveOcean/alpha/Lfun.py.
 I suspect that it could be made more general with only a little work, but I won't do that now.
 The old version of tracker relied extensively on the assumption that the underlying grid was "plaid."
 This new code instead uses nearest neighbor for most everything and so might work with more complex ROMS grids, but that is untested.

 Steps to run a particle tracking experiment: